Skip to main content

 Where the work usually lands.

-For restoration companies, SC focuses on the full emergency path: search demand, page action, phone handling, dispatch, estimate, and booked job.
+For restoration companies, Stan Consulting focuses on the full emergency path: search demand, page action, phone handling, dispatch, estimate, and booked job.

 01